|Loading the Rover||Driving to Elbow Crater|

 121:24:07 Irwin: Okay.

 [The Rover is equipped with a Sun Shadow Device consisting of a gnomon that he will lift up perpendicular to the console face so that it will cast a shadow on the console.
 Dave gets on the Rover and positions it so that the gnomon shadow is on the zero on a scale and, therefore, he is heading directly away from the Sun.
 Because the location of the Sun in the local sky is precisely known, he then knows his heading and can initialize the Rover navigation system.
-The Nav system uses a gyroscope and counts of wheel revolutions to calculate the distance and heading to the point of initialization at any time during the traverse.]121:24:13 Allen: Okay, Dave.
+The Nav system uses a gyroscope and counts of wheel revolutions to calculate the distance and heading to the point of initialization at any time during the traverse.
+Don McMillan has provided an animation (2 Mb) of the Sun Shadow device being put in position to provide a reading.]121:24:13 Allen: Okay, Dave.
 This is Houston with a Rover procedure for you, as you get on.
 We want the 15 Volts to Primary, and Forward Steering to Bus Alpha.

 121:24:28 Scott: Okay, Joe.
 First, let me stow the high gain and give you PM1/WB (as per the bottom of CDR-7)